Medieval Medicinal Botany, Silhouette Installations, 2017-2020

-Installation view at Root Division, SF, CA, 2019
+Installation at Root Division, San Francisco, CA

 Suspended Healing Garden evokes memories from my upbringing in the city of Shiraz, Iran, known for its herbal medicine tradition.
 As a child, I spent ample time browsing through the traditional drugstores in Shiraz with my grandmother who firmly believed in the healing power of herbal medicine for all kinds of minor physical and emotional ailments.
-The plants in Suspended Healing Garden are modeled after medicinal plants depicted in the twelfth-century Arabic botanical manuscript the Herbal of Al-Ghafiqi.
+The plants in Suspended Healing Garden are modeled after medicinal plants depicted in the 12th c.
+Arabic botanical manuscript the Herbal of Al-Ghafiqi.
 The inverted portrayal of plants is a metaphor for my life as an immigrant; once uprooted, life becomes suspended and things turn upside-down.
 It takes years to adjust and heal.

 SFMOMA Artists Gallery & Euphrat Museum of Art